gouribiju/Data-Science-Projects/Market Basket Analysis/README.md

  This folder contains a retail analytics project that uses association rule mining to discover frequently purchased itemsets.
 It leverages the Apriori algorithm to find strong product associations from transactional data.

 ## 📌 Projects Included:
-  * 1️⃣ Market Basket Analysis on E-Commerce Sales – Identifying purchasing patterns in a bakery using Apriori and association rules.
+  * 1️⃣ Market Basket Analysis on E-Commerce Sales – Identifying purchasing patterns in a e-commerce using Apriori and association rules.

 ## 🛠 Technologies Used:
   * Python